 Associated Press, Published March 21 2013

-Trout clout?
-Bill angles for money for national HQST.
-PAUL – This is no ordinary fish tale.
+No fish tale: Bill angles for money for National Trout Center HQST.
+PAUL — This is no ordinary fish tale.

 Minnesota lawmakers are being asked to float $4.5 million in state bonds to establish a permanent home for the nonprofit National Trout Center in the southeastern city of Preston.
 The proposal, which got a hearing Thursday, angles for money to design, construct and equip the hands-on learning center devoted to the popular game fish.
 The center is currently in temporary space.